seamplex/feenox/doc/joss/paper.md

  * standing on both ethical (since it is free) and technical (since it is open source) grounds while interacting with other free and open operating systems, libraries, compilers and pre and post-processing tools, thus encouraging science and engineering to shift from privative environments into the free world.

- * leveraging the Unix programming philosophy @raymond to come up with a cloud-first tool suitable to be automatically deployed and serve as the back end of web-based interfaces such as CAEplex.
+ * leveraging the Unix programming philosophy to come up with a cloud-first tool suitable to be automatically deployed and serve as the back end of web-based interfaces such as CAEplex.

  * providing a ready-to-run program that reads an input file at run time (and not a library that has to be linked for each particular problem to be solved) as a deliberate design decision discussed in the [Software Design Specifications](https://www.seamplex.com/feenox/doc/sds.html).